Frequently Asked Questions

 Families are NOT permitted to bring any pets with them.
-However, our camp dogs, Rollins and Otis, and our camp cat, Salty, will happily be stand-in pets during your stay.
+However, our camp dog Otis and our camp cats, Salty and Mr. Pibb, will happily be stand-in pets during your stay.

 Where can I buy some stylish and fun Camp Mont Shenandoah merchandise?